 Questions and answers on foreign exchange swaps in Swiss francs

-In a foreign exchange swap, the purchase (sale) of foreign currency and the sale (purchase) of the foreign currency at a later date are simultaneously agreed, with the SNB exchanging Swiss francs for foreign currency.
-The exchange rates for the spot and forward transactions are determined at the time the transaction is concluded.
+• In a foreign exchange swap, the purchase (sale) of foreign currency and the sale (purchase) of the foreign currency at a later date are simultaneously agreed, with the SNB exchanging Swiss francs for foreign currency.
+The exchange rates for both transactions are determined at the time the transaction is concluded.

 In the case of liquidity-providing foreign exchange swaps, the SNB sells Swiss francs to its counterparty for the term of the transaction, receiving foreign currency as collateral.
 The Swiss franc amount is credited to the counterparty for the term of the foreign exchange swap, and liquidity on the Swiss franc money market increases accordingly.
 If these foreign exchange swaps are not renewed at the end of the term, this means that liquidity is again withdrawn from the Swiss franc money market.